Testing out the camera with a 40 minute exposure of Orion

 I am still learning how to process images taken through narrow band filters, so I probably got a bit carried away 🙂

-I have only ever used one shot colour cameras in the past.
+When I first entered this hobby I used one shot colour cameras in the past.
 Either an Canon 40D or the QHY8 cooled camera.
-The QSI is my first mono camera.